manvic14/Survey_Fairness_Graphs/README.md

 If you plan on using some of our ressources or the paper itself, please cite our work as follows

 @article{choudhary2022,
-title = {Fairness for Machine Learning on Graphs : a Survey},
+title = {A Survey on Fairness for Machine Learning on Graphs},
 authors = {Choudhary, Manvi and Laclau, Charlotte and Largeron, Christine},
 journal = {CoRR},
 year = {2022}